chris-short/devopsish.com/content/post/129/index.md

 [Hardware bootstrapping with Ansible](https://opensource.com/article/19/5/hardware-bootstrapping-ansible) — DHCP, PXE, and TFTP oh my!

-[Kubernetes Log Management: The Basics](https://www.bluematador.com/blog/kubernetes-log-management-the-basics) — "By the end of this post, you should have a good high level understanding of the essential concepts for logging with Kubernetes, and should be ready to begin implementing it for your cluster and logging use case."
+[Kubernetes Log Management: The Basics](https://www.bluematador.com/blog/kubernetes-log-management-the-basics) — "By the end of this post, you should have a good high-level understanding of the essential concepts for logging with Kubernetes, and should be ready to begin implementing it for your cluster and logging use case."

 [What is a fork, really, and how GitHub changed its meaning](https://drewdevault.com/2019/05/24/What-is-a-fork.html)